asdfish/empl/README.md

 Any argument with a `?` indicates it is optional.

+Any argument between `|` indicates it can be either.

  - `int` indicates a number
  - `str` indicates a string
  - `any` indicates anything